Jayfeather1024/DensePure/README.md

-# diffusion-certification
+# DensePure
-This is the code for dissusion certification.
+This is the code for DensePure.

 # run script example
 ```